top of page

 Foreword

-Visual Literacy 101 articles serve as one of the academic courses in this precise field.
+Visual Literacy Series articles serve as one of the academic courses in this precise field.
 The main aim of this research is to focus attention on the analysis of the topic of “mass culture”, its visual representations, and the ways it takes action through imagery and its components.
 The theoretical framework will be covered from a “counter hegemonic” stance and, essentially, the project involves the attempt to create a diagonal discourse that promotes visual literacy through the idea of art as a pedagogical and revolutionary act, since it moves collective subjectivities.

 Learning to identify manipulation: conditioning factors

 Analyses of specialised sequential behaviours (be they learning maze paths, specialised motor acts such as typing or playing the piano, or language production and perception) always suggest the existence of guiding structures: of expectations, cognitive maps or deep structure.
 From these cognitive structures, different specific sequences of particular responses can be generated, equivalent to each other by the mere fact that they produce the same final result. [...] all visual perception, or a large part of it, also involves highly specialised intentional sequential behaviours.
-(Gombrich et al., 1973: 60)
+(Gombrich et al., 1973, p.
+60)

-Gestalt psychology, as defined by Donis A. Dondis in his book A Primer of Visual Literacy (1973), has provided valuable research with significant results in the field of visual perception.
+As defined by Donis A. Dondis, a designer and a teacher of broad experience, in his book A Primer of Visual Literacy (1973), Gestalt psychology has provided valuable research with significant results in visual perception.
 The aim of its theorists (Max Wertheimer, Wolfgang Köhler, Kurt Koffka, and others) was to organise the field of perception.
 That is to say, to establish how human beings see or assimilate visual content and how it is organised in the brain.
-Thus, the Gestalt theory defends that in order to develop his knowledge, the subject uses totalities or gestalten that are made up of simple elements that compose them -of which some will be analysed in this section-, and that what the brain perceives are not the parts, but the qualities of the gestalten as a whole.
-For this reason, this psychological trend establishes a series of laws that explain the relationships between the elements of the visual object and that end up giving rise to the qualities that make up the total objects.
-These elements have distinct characters that cannot be defined by the usual terms of size, sense, contour, or length, for example but are themselves constituted as stimuli that set in motion the psychophysical forces that give rise to the perception of things (Dondis, 1973).
+Thus, the Gestalt theory defends that in order to develop his knowledge, the subject uses totalities or gestalten that are made up of simple elements that compose them —of which some will be analysed in this section— and that what the brain perceives are not the parts, but the qualities of the gestalten as a whole.
+For this reason, this psychological trend establishes a series of laws that explain the relationships between the visual object's elements and give rise to the qualities that make up the actual objects (Dondis, 1973).
+These elements have distinct characteristics that the usual terms of size, sense, contour, or length cannot define.
+However, they are constituted as stimuli that set in motion the psychophysical forces that give rise to the perception of things (Dondis, 1973).
 These semiotic stimuli are the same ones that Warren Neidich referred to in his study when he affirmed that it is through them that the configuration and adjustment of brain development take place at the hands of the hegemonic powers (Neidich in Brea, 2005).
-In fact, Gestalt theory establishes that what the individual sees depends directly on the characteristics of the organisation of brain fields (Dondis, 1973), also stating that these laws can be learned (which means that, consequently, they can be taught -or imposed- according to the interests of the sender).
+In fact, Gestalt theory establishes that what the individual sees depends directly on the characteristics of the organisation of brain fields (Dondis, 1973), also stating that these laws can be learned (which means that, consequently, they can be taught —or imposed— according to the interests of the sender).

 Simplicity

-Figure 3: Capture of the movie Snatch (2000).
+Figure 3 – Capture of the movie Snatch (2000)

 Unity